 FAQ

-The loud noise is actually normal — the Ninja Creami is working hard to shave through a completely solid block of frozen ingredients.
-It’s similar to how a high-powered blender sounds when blending ice.
-As long as the noise is consistent and doesn’t sound like grinding metal or something jamming, it’s usually nothing to worry about.
-Just make sure your container is locked in properly before each spin.
+The loud noise is normal.
+The Ninja Creami is shaving through a fully solid block of frozen ingredients.
+It sounds similar to a high-powered blender crushing ice.
+As long as the noise is consistent and not a grinding metal sound, it is fine.

-You can swap the pudding mix for ½ a banana, a spoon of Greek yogurt or cottage cheese (blend well), or a pinch of xanthan gum.
-These give a creamy texture without any gums or extras.
+Swap the pudding mix for half a banana, ¼ of an avocado, 1 tablespoon of cream cheese, a pinch of xanthan gum or a spoonful of Greek yogurt or cottage cheese (blended well).
+All of these give a creamy texture without any extras.

 Yes.
 According to Ninja, the dessert tubs and lids are BPA-free and microwave safe.
 So you’re good to go.